Yolololo15/Yolololo15.github.io/Documentation/Math.md

 * DegreeValue

 ### SIN ###
-Calculates the sine function for an angle in degrees and st0res the result in a variable
+Calculates the sine function for an angle in degrees and stores the result in a variable

 * VariableName
 * DegreeValue